Latest news and announcements from SCOSA

 Venue

-We ask you to forward this call for abstracts to interested persons in your network and look forward to receiving abstracts by 06.06.2024.
+We ask you to forward this call for abstracts to interested persons in your network and look forward to receiving abstracts by 23:59 (local time, UK) on Monday 10 June 2024 (new extended deadline).

 For full information, please visit our website: www.ie-practice-2024.co.uk